 Univ. of Iowa: Face-to-face classes will resume this fall

-The University of Iowa announced Friday that face-to-face classes will resume this fall.
+The University of Iowa announced Friday that it plans to resume face-to-face classes this fall.

 "The University of Iowa plans to resume face-to-face instruction for the fall 2020 semester.
 The university is committed to the safety and well-being of its students, faculty, and staff and will implement recommended best practices for limiting exposure to COVID-19 in a campus setting," the university said in a statement.